PackFitter

 Usually beyond standard carry-on range

 These are typical thresholds, not hard rules.
-A well-designed 45L soft bag might fit in an overhead bin on Southwest.
+A well-designed 45L soft bag can fit in an overhead bin on Southwest.
 A rigid 35L might not fit on Ryanair.
 Packed shape, bag design, and airline enforcement all shift the boundaries.
 Use the airline-specific pages for exact answers.

 What Pushes You Up a Bag Size